Organic Today - For a Better Tomorrow! - Since 2006

 Annual membership payments are due quarterly; 1st of Jan., April, July & Oct.

-Join us any time of the year, but sorry, we don't pro-rate into a season once distributions begin.
+Join us any time of the year, but sorry, I don't pro-rate into a season once distributions begin.
 Your membership will begin the quarter following the month you sign up/pay.

 "CSA is not just a clever, new approach to marketing.
 Community farming is about the necessary renewal of agriculture through its healthy linkage with the human community that depends upon farming for survival." - Steven McFadden - author Farms of Tomorrow